12 Air To Air Heat Exchanger FAQs Answered By Experts

 Air to air heat exchangers provide a novel and economical method of closed loop enclosure cooling.
 Apart from the air circulation fans, the exchangers use no energy and are relatively quiet in operation.
 In many instances, they offer a viable alternative to enclosure air conditioners.

-Because of their unique characteristics, many people are unsure how to use them so we asked our experts to answer some common FAQs.
+Because of their unique characteristics, many people are unsure of how to use them, so we asked our experts to answer some common FAQs.

 1. How Does An Air To Air Heat Exchanger Work?

 An air to air heat exchanger uses a heat pipe to transfer heat from a hot enclosure to the cooler ambient air.
 The heat pipe is an evacuated tube filled with a special refrigerant liquid.
 This refrigerant boils when absorbing heat from the hot air in the enclosure.
 The resultant vapor rises to the top of the tube and is condensed by the cooler ambient air when giving up its heat.
 The process is continuously repeated.

 2. How Much Power Do They Use?

 A heat pipe uses no electrical energy at all.
 However, for efficient operation, small fans are required to circulate the air inside the electrical enclosure and to blow outside air over the top of the heat pipe.

 3. Can They Cool Below Ambient Temperature?